todogroup/todogroup.org/content/en/blog/how-can-ospo-accelerate-innovation-and-digital-transformation.md

 ---
-title: "How can OSPOs & collaboration accelerate innovation and digital transformation?"
+title: How can OSPOs & collaboration accelerate innovation and digital transformation?
 author: anajsana
 date: 2021-11-24
 ---